TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. _RegisterCE:
 .. _AddingCE-TCA-Overrides-tt_content:

-1. Register the content element
+1. Register the Content Element
 ===============================

 First add your new content element to the "New Content Element Wizard" and define its `CType` in PageTSconfig.